kriszyp/compose/README.md

 Compose considers class D's foo() method to be a conflict because for C takes precedence over A, but C only inherits foo, it doesn't directly have foo.
-In other words, a bread-first linearization of methods would give A's foo precedence, but a depth-first linearization of methods would give B's foo precedence, and since this disagree, it is considered ambiguous.
+In other words, a breadth-first linearization of methods would give A's foo precedence, but a depth-first linearization of methods would give B's foo precedence, and since this disagree, it is considered ambiguous.
 Note that these are all conflict free: